Webhooks

 is used, the server hosting the address must have a valid SSL certificate configured.

-In addition to a Primary URL, you can also add one ore more Backup URLs.
-Backup URLs have the same restrictions on IP address, port and SSL as the Primary URL.
-When your Webhook is triggered, the messages are sent to every URL you have configured for that Webhook.
+You can add one or more Backup URLs for your webhook.
+Backup URLs have the same restrictions on IP address, port and SSL as the primary URL.
+When your webhook is triggered, the messages are sent to every URL you have configured, not just the primary URL.

-The Limit to a specific folder setting will cause the Webhook to only be triggered by actions in the specified folder and its subfolders.
-This setting is automatically configured with the current folder when navigated to via the Folder Settings.
-For a webhook that applies to your entire site, either omit the Limit to a specific folder option or select your site's root folder with /
+The Limit to a specific folder setting will cause the webhook to only be triggered by actions in the specified folder and its subfolders.
+To apply the webhook to your entire site, either omit the Limit to a specific folder option or select your site's root folder with /

 Optional Settings for Webhooks

-Optional Webhook settings allow you to control when your messages are generated as well as customize the contents of the messages.
-If you are using the web application to configure your Webhook, and you don't see one of these settings described here, try looking for Advanced Settings
+Optional webhook settings allow you to control when your messages are generated as well as customize the contents of the messages.

 Customizing Webhook Triggers